 The Franco-British Young Leaders Programme

-The Franco-British Young Leaders programme aims to deepen understanding and collaboration between France and the UK at the highest level through the involvement of its most talented young leaders.
-Its objective is to build a generation of 21st century leaders who will keep the Franco-British relations at heart, with a give back/give forward ethos at its core.
+The Franco-British Young Leaders programme aims to deepen understanding and collaboration between France and the UK and create lasting bilateral dialogue at the highest level with a give back/give forward ethos at its core.
+Its objective is to build a generation of 21st century leaders who will keep the Franco-British relations at heart and shape its future across all sectors of our societies and economies.

 The Franco-British Young Leaders

 All Young Leaders come from distinguished careers across a diversity of sectors.
 They were chosen via a highly selective jury that included this year prominent personalities from both countries: Edward Llewellyn OBE (Co-Chair), British Ambassador to France; Jean-Pierre Jouyet (Co-Chair), French Ambassador to the United Kingdom; Rt Hon Dominic Grieve QC MP, Conservative MP; Tristam Hunt, Director of the V&A Museum; Linda Jackson, CEO of Citroen and Frederic Mion, Directeur de Sciences-Po.